On this page:

 Inquiry and advisory committee

-Beaufort Bypass Inquiry and Advisory Committee at Planning Panels Victoria.
+The Beaufort Bypass Inquiry and Advisory Committee was appointed by the Minister for Planning on 3 April 2022.

 The EES and draft planning scheme amendment were publicly exhibited from Monday 28 March 2022 to 11.59pm on Friday 13 May 2022.